Sephora

 Re: Ask a Beauty Director

-@Printzss yes i can definitely help, IT Cosmetics Confidence in a Neck Cream 2.6 oz/ 80 mLis great for targeting that area with what it needs to firm up. also ingestables are great for skin firming, collagen is key to firm skin but it is a very large molecule that can't easily pass through the skin , so internal absorbtion can reveal amazing results to your skin overall, with more plump firm effects, HUM NUTRITION - Collagen Love Skin Firming Supplementis great for this. another route is overnight sleeping balms and masks. at night your skin is in its reparative state, so it is working to heal and refresh itself, during this time you can really benefit from using specific targeted skincare to boost results to any concerns Farmacy Sleep Tight Firming Night Balm 1.7 oz/ 50 mLis a great product you can use on face and neck to really boost the results while you sleep !!
+@Printzss yes i can definitely help, IT COSMETICS - Confidence in a Neck Creamis great for targeting that area with what it needs to firm up. also ingestables are great for skin firming, collagen is key to firm skin but it is a very large molecule that can't easily pass through the skin , so internal absorbtion can reveal amazing results to your skin overall, with more plump firm effects, HUM NUTRITION - Collagen Love Skin Firming Supplementis great for this. another route is overnight sleeping balms and masks. at night your skin is in its reparative state, so it is working to heal and refresh itself, during this time you can really benefit from using specific targeted skincare to boost results to any concerns FARMACY - Sleep Tight Firming Night Balmis a great product you can use on face and neck to really boost the results while you sleep !!

 Re: Ask a Beauty Director